ENV590/env590.github.io-fall22/docs/modules/M5-DERStorage.md

 * <a href="/docs/modules/readings/M5_gridmod.pdf" > 50 States of Grid Modernization </a>
 * <a href="/docs/modules/readings/M5_ElectES.pdf" > Overview of current development in electrical energy storage </a>

 For more information on LPs and the water heater example, please refer to the additional slides on linear programming linked below.
-You do not need to worry about the graphical solution since we will use Python to solve our models.
+You do not need to worry about the graphical solution since we will use computer solvers to solve our models.

 * <a href="/docs/modules/readings/M5_Additional_LP_Slides.pdf" > Intro to Linear Programming </a>